 I was once described as a porcelain doll with a spine of steel.
 I'd like to think that is accurate.

-As an artistic teenager I often felt stifled by the restraints of my small town life.
+As an artistic teenager I felt stifled by the restraints of my small town life.
 I made my escape from New Hampshire at age 17, equipped with a high school diploma, my creativity and a strong sense of rebellion.
 This naturally led me to the growing punk movement.
 I eventually settled in Allston, Massachusetts where I lived at 20 Ashford Street, one of the most well-known pieces of Boston punk real estate.
 I joyfully became the High Priestess of The Holy Order Of Fruitbats, a proto-goth group of the most artistic and interesting women.
 Profoundly influenced by the music and art around me, those influences still echo in my work today.

 Currently I live and work in Huntsville, Alabama.
 I have a studio in my house which I share with a tiny black rabbit named Spooky and an altar for Oonagh, one of the Irish faery queens.
-I have been married happily for going-on 30 years to Dr. Bruce Stallsmith, a mad scientist with a love for fish.
+I have been married happily for going-on 35 years to Dr. Bruce Stallsmith, a mad scientist with a love for fish.
 We spend as much time in New Orleans as possible.

-Please note that all content on this website including text, photographs and the actual artworks - yes, absolutely everything! - is Copyright 2016 Ruth Marie Fledermaus.
+Please note that all content on this website including text, photographs and the actual artworks - yes, absolutely everything! - is Copyright 2021 Ruth Marie Fledermaus.
 All Rights Reserved.
 Nothing may be used or reproduced without permission.
 Seriously!